-At a prestigious medical center, I took on the task of implementing new health and wellness programs to help patients change their diet and lifestyles to help with and reverse these conditions.
+At a prestigious medical center, I took on the task of implementing new health and wellness programs to help patients change their diet and lifestyles to reverse these conditions.
 I did some extremely cutting edge work.
-I got a series of innovation grants and awards, everybody talked about how amazing this work was.
+I got a series of innovation grants and awards, and everybody talked about how amazing this work was.
 These programs were going to dramatically improve health outcomes.
 They were going to save lives.

-Every patient I’ve ever worked with dearly wanted to live long enough to see their daughter get married.
-Everyone wanted to improve their own health, to live with more vitality, to feel a spring in their step every day.
+Every patient I’ve ever worked with dearly wants to live long enough to see their grandchildren get married.
+Everyone wants to improve their own health and to live with more vitality, to feel a spring in their step every day.

 Most people know pretty much what they need to do first.
 Stop drinking so much beer, stop finishing off the ice cream, stop staying up late watching Netflix.
-It doesn’t feel fun.
+It doesn’t seem very fun.
 They try repeatedly.. and fail repeatedly.
 They get discouraged and lose hope.
 Then they get inspired to try again..
 Only to slip back into old habits again in a depressing cycle of struggling attempts at change.

 What techniques actually do work?
 What tools are helpful?
 What kind of support is strong enough to sustain someone through and beyond this process?

 We now understand so much more about how the brain learns and forms habits, the key components of mastering new skills and rewiring what doesn’t serve us.
 Eating behavior researchers know how long we remember accurately what we ate, why electric lights trigger desire for a late night snack, how the design of a restaurant menu can make us overeat and much, much more.
 We know what types of interfaces keep people on track to reaching their goals and when people need an extra nudge to stick with it.
 I’ve been lucky enough to work with some of the most advanced eating behavior research teams on the planet, designing new food habit programs and evaluating how well each technique works.
 I’ve helped a number of medical centers and health-tech startups design lifestyle medicine and effective behavior change into their products.
 I’ve also led big weight management programs and designed coaching protocols, teaching many courses and running many weight loss support groups over the years.

 I’ve spent my life with people who are trying hard to change their eating habits for the better.
 I understand what it feels like.
 You’ll never hear me say something unrealistic like “You just need to learn to say no when someone offers you a piece of cake..” or “Just start getting some exercise every day”.
 I know how hard it is to do these things, I know how much failure hurts and I know how much the simple act of caring does to help someone make real change.